 8. Don’t stand if everyone behind you is sitting!

-While waiting for the Australian Limbo performance in Magic Mirror tent, everyone found the place to sit on the floor.
+While waiting for the Australian Limbo performance in the Magic Mirror tent, everyone found the place to sit on the floor.
 But a group of people found the good spot from where to see the performance, yet refused to sit down.
 Quickly, the situation escalated to the rest of the audience shouting unanimously: “Sit down!
 Sit down!”
 Even public shaming did not make them all comply!
 So, if you don’t want to be considered a jerk, sit closer to the stage or stand further away.
-But don’t block the view of majority for your own commotion!
+But don’t block the view of the majority for your own commotion!

 9. Don’t save seats for “friends who will come”!

 As the whole Sziget Festival audience gets the right to see all content under the price of the festival ticket, it is important to arrive early if you want good seats in, for instance, Cirque du Sziget tent!
 At one of the circus performances, a girl reserved three empty seats in the first row.
 While all other audience was sent into the back of the tent, these seats have been there free and empty.
-Nobody is VIP who can just show up at performance start time and get the best seats in the house.
+Nobody is VIP who can just show up at the performance start time and get the best seats in the house.
 And no, girl, your jerk friends did not show up!

 You might think that Sziget Festival has provided you with bean bags as modular Lego elements that enable you to assemble your private armchair or even sofa!
 But, sorry, jerk!
 Just because you have arrived earlier than others to the movie projection, it doesn’t mean that everything you found is yours.
 Other people should not lay on the floor just because you wish to rest your legs in the air!
 Sziget is about sharing, so make new friends, not enemies!
 Also, no, you cannot bring the bean bag to your tent just because you thought it would make an excellent pillow!